nilsmehlhorn/blog/posts/react-rxjs-pagination/index.md

 > There is an internal joke in the team that React should have been called “Schedule” because React does not want to be fully “reactive” -- [React Docs, Design Principles](https://reactjs.org/docs/design-principles.html)

 It might seem like that has changed with the introduction of function components and specifically [hooks](https://reactjs.org/docs/hooks-intro.html).

-Take a look at the following example where I'm encapsulating an HTTP request made with the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) into an observable.
+Let's see how they compare to RxJS observables by looking at an example where we encapsulate an HTTP request made with the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

-The callback (or subscribe function) passed to the [`Observable`](https://rxjs.dev/api/index/class/Observable) constructor will be executed upon [subscription](https://rxjs.dev/guide/subscription).
-This callback receives a `subscriber` to whom we can then emit observable values via [`subscriber.next()`](https://rxjs.dev/api/index/class/Subscriber#next) as well as signalize completion or failure of the underlying operation via [`subscriber.complete()`](https://rxjs.dev/api/index/class/Subscriber#complete) and [`subscriber.error()`](https://rxjs.dev/api/index/class/Subscriber#error) respectively.
+We'll start with the RxJS version where we can create a custom observable with the [`Observable`](https://rxjs.dev/api/index/class/Observable) constructor.
+It accepts a callback (or subscribe function) which will be executed upon [subscription](https://rxjs.dev/guide/subscription).
+This callback receives a `subscriber` to whom we can subsequently emit values via [`subscriber.next()`](https://rxjs.dev/api/index/class/Subscriber#next) as well as signalize completion or failure of the underlying operation via [`subscriber.complete()`](https://rxjs.dev/api/index/class/Subscriber#complete) and [`subscriber.error()`](https://rxjs.dev/api/index/class/Subscriber#error) respectively.
 A subscribe function can optionally return another callback (teardown logic) that'll be invoked when the observable is unsubscribed.
 This allows us to implement cancellation.

-In our concrete case, we'll first use the Promise-based Fetch API to executed and parse the HTTP request before emitting the response to the subscriber and immediately completing the observable.
-When the request should fail, the subscriber will also be notified.
-We'll additionally have teardown logic levering an [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API#aborting_a_fetch) to cancel an HTTP request.

 ```ts
 import { Observable } from 'rxjs'